Ed Byrne (rugby union)

-Ed Byrne (born 9 September 1993) is an Irish rugby union player for Cardiff in the United Rugby Championship.
+Ed Byrne (born 9 September 1993) is an Irish rugby union player who formerly played for Leinster and Cardiff in the United Rugby Championship.
 His preferred position is loosehead prop.
 In April 2015 he was awarded a senior contract with Leinster following completion of his time in the academy, having previously played with the Leinster senior team, making his debut in February 2014 against Zebre.

 In October 2020, he was named in the Ireland squad by coach Andy Farrell for the remaining matches of the 2020 Six Nations Championship.
 He made his debut as a substitute against Italy on 24 October 2020.

-On 8 May 2024, Bryne would leave Leinster to travel to Wales to sign with capital region Cardiff for the 2024-25 season.
+On 8 May 2024, Byyne would leave Leinster to travel to Wales to sign with capital region Cardiff for the 2024-25 season.
+He rejoined Leinster on a short term loan in April 2026, and was released by Cardiff at the end of the 2025-26 season.